znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 In the case of numeric features, we can see - by looking at the medians in the box plots - that **non-payers have higher ratios of debt-to-income** and **lower credit scores** than payers.
 This probably reflects high borrowing behaviour and past tendencies of late payments.
 Interestingly, annual income, loan amounts and interest rates seemed similar in both groups.

 In the categorical feature exploration, the most noticeable insight was the clear differences in employment status.
 About **85% of payers were employed** vs only 40% of non-payers.
 Almost half **(48.2%) of non-payers were unemployed** vs just 1% in the payer group.
-There also seemed to be differences between groups in the grade-subgrade variables.
+There also seemed to be differences between groups in the grade-subgrade variable.
 Specifically, there were higher proportions of payers in the B and C grades, but lower in the D and E grades.

 These insights will need to be confirmed by any modelling we do, but the idea of EDA is to get a lay of the land.
 For instance, the differences seen in grade-subgrade might fade or not be significant due to the many possible values for that variable.